 The Law Offices of Anidjar & Levine wants to simplify this chaotic situation for you.
 We do this by managing each aspect of your case.
 It’s our job to defend your rights; you have enough to worry about.
-Your priority should be getting better – ours is achieving the best outcome for you.
+Your priority should be getting better.
+Ours is achieving the best outcome for you.
 We are a responsive firm and offer personalized legal care.

-Will My Auto Insurance Cover the Total Cost of My Injuries?
+Will My Auto Insurance Cover The Total Cost Of My Injuries?

 Florida is a “no-fault” state.
 If you suffer injuries in a car accident, your insurance company will compensate you no matter who was at fault.
-This is why Florida requires drivers to have Personal Injury Protection (PIP) insurance.
+This is why Florida requires drivers to have personal injury protection (PIP) insurance.

 After an accident, vehicle owners and their passengers can make a claim against the vehicle owner’s auto insurance company.
-Florida PIP law allows you to receive up to $10,000 in medical and disability benefits from your insurance company.
+Florida PIP coverage allows you to receive up to $10,000 in medical and disability benefits from your insurance company.
 You must seek treatment within 14 days after the car accident, though.
 If a doctor determines you did not have an emergency medical condition, your auto insurer will only pay up to $2,500.

-What Your Policy Offers May be Insufficient
+What Your Policy Offers May Be Insufficient

-In addition to PIP insurance, drivers may add optional Bodily Injury Liability (BIL) coverage to their policy.
+In addition to PIP insurance, drivers may add optional bodily injury liability (BIL) coverage to their policy.
 BIL covers damages the policyholder causes to others.
 We will check the at-fault driver’s policy for BIL coverage to help pay for your losses.

 Under the Florida Financial Responsibility Law, drivers are responsible for bodily injuries and property damages they cause to others.
 Even if the other driver does not have BIL coverage, we can file a lawsuit to recover compensation for your injuries.

 We Prove The Other Driver Should Pay For Your Car Accident Damages